Subaru Outback Car Insurance Cost: Average Rates, Cheapest Companies, and How to Save

 • What’s the cheapest insurance company for a Subaru Outback?

-Mile Auto offers the cheapest insurance for the Subaru Outback, with monthly rates averaging just $52, according to our data.
+USAA and State Farm offer the cheapest insurance for the Subaru Outback, with respective monthly average rates of $60 and $67, according to our data.
 But remember that rates vary by driver and location, so your personal rate may differ.

 • How much is car insurance for a 2025 Subaru Outback?